Frequently Asked Questions

 Q: What is Project HOPE’s history with volunteers?

-Today, medical volunteers for HOPE integrate into our Global Health land-based missions to expand our program services and extend capacity to our local staff; and we also place non-medical professionals into our Headquarters departments and the Health Affairs journal.
+Today, volunteers for HOPE are integrated into our Global Health land-based missions to expand our program services and extend capacity to our local staff; and we also place volunteers at our Headquarters and Health Affairs journal.

 Our volunteers have been a part of major disaster relief efforts beginning with our work in Southeast Asia after the 2004 Tsunami, Hurricane Katrina in the Gulf States in 2005, and the earthquakes in Nepal in 2015.
-Project HOPE also responded with a robust volunteer support package to Haiti after the earthquake in 2010, to Japan following the tsunami/earthquake in 2011, and to the Philippines following Typhoon Haiyan in 2013.
+Project HOPE also responded with a robust volunteer support to Haiti after the earthquake in 2010, to Japan following the tsunami/earthquake in 2011, and to the Philippines following Typhoon Haiyan in 2013.
+Volunteers continue to respond to disaster relief efforts today.
 Our volunteers also participate in annual health education and humanitarian assistance missions in Latin America, West Africa and the Oceania region.

-The generosity and support of our volunteers is truly inspiring, enabling us to respond not only to immediate natural disasters, but to change people’s lives for the long-term with health education and lifesaving vaccinations.
+The generosity and support of our volunteers is truly inspiring, enabling us to respond not only to immediate natural disasters but to change people’s lives for the long-term with health education and lifesaving medicine.

 Q: How do I apply to become a volunteer?

-A: All current opportunities Project HOPE offers are listed on our Volunteer website.
-Please visit Volunteer Information for further information.
+A: All current opportunities Project HOPE offers are listed on our volunteer webpage.
+Please visit projecthope.org/volunteer to learn more about the program and how you can volunteer today.

-Q: What can I expect when applying to volunteer?
+Q: What can I expect with the application process?

 Donor Services FAQ’s